BogdanovaIV/programming-school/README.md

 ### Acknowledgments

 - [Juliia Konovalova](https://github.com/IuliiaKonovalova/) was a great mentor which helped me to reveal my abilities and gave valuable advices.
-- [Code Institute team](https://codeinstitute.net/) supported me and provided all information which I needed.
+- [Code Institute team](https://codeinstitute.net/) supported me and provided all the information which I needed.
 - [Github](https://github.com/) provided free access to a versioning system.
+- [ILoveImg](https://www.iloveimg.com/) provided a free services to compress images.